poxyran/poxyblog/src/pages/21-08-2020-using-idapython-to-fix-coronalock-iat.md

 		start += 4

 ```

+The only thing the script does is to traverse the range of addresses we selected and use the ``set_name`` function to rename the reference in *IDA*.
+Nothing fancy so far.

 In order to make the script work, we need to select from the start of the table to the end of it and then run the script with ``ALT+F7``.
 In this case, the start of the table is ``00475000`` and the end is ``004752A0``.